Robinpig/Note/docs/CS/CN/CN.md

 There is a piece of the network layer in each and every host and router in the network.
 We’ll see that the network layer can be decomposed into two interacting parts, the **data-plane** and the **control-plane**.

-we’ll first cover the data plane functions of the network layer—the perrouter functions in the network layer that determine how a datagram (that is, a network-layer packet) arriving on one of a router’s input links is forwarded to one of that router’s output links.
+We’ll first cover the data plane functions of the network layer—the perrouter functions in the network layer that determine how a datagram (that is, a network-layer packet) arriving on one of a router’s input links is forwarded to one of that router’s output links.
 We’ll cover both traditional IP forwarding (where forwarding is based on a datagram’s destination address) and generalized forwarding (where forwarding and other functions may be performed using values in several different fields in the datagram’s header).

-e’ll cover the control plane functions of the network layer—the network-wide logic that controls how a datagram is routed among routers along an end-to-end path from the source host to the destination host.
+We’ll cover the control plane functions of the network layer—the network-wide logic that controls how a datagram is routed among routers along an end-to-end path from the source host to the destination host.
 We’ll cover routing algorithms, as well as routing protocols, such as OSPF and BGP, that are in widespread use in today’s Internet.
 Traditionally, these control-plane routing protocols and data-plane forwarding functions have been implemented together, monolithically, within a router.
 Software-defined networking (SDN) explicitly separates the data plane and control plane by implementing these control plane functions as a separate service, typically in a remote “controller.”